Todd Stottlemyre: Post-baseball career

 Stottlemyre serves on the board of directors for several companies.

+Personal

-Stottlemyre is married with five children.
-He is the son of Mel Stottlemyre, former New York Yankees pitcher.
-His brother Mel Stottlemyre Jr. also pitched in the major leagues for the Kansas City Royals in 1990, and is currently the pitching coach for the Miami Marlins.
+Married with five children, Stottlemyre is the second son of Mel Stottlemyre (1941–2019), a former New York Yankees pitcher and longtime MLB pitching coach.
+Older brother Mel Jr. (b.1963) also pitched in the major leagues for the Kansas City Royals in 1990, and was most recently the pitching coach for the Miami Marlins.